 Her apartment on the fourth floor at least seemed lived in.
 Most of the dust had dissipated thanks to her keeping a window open, and the random stuff she’d gathered was scattered around.
 She began a more thorough check of the building.
 When she’d first woken up, she’d only given it a cursory look over.
 Contrary to what Skulker had said, the first two floors had very much been looted.
 A few rooms even had graffiti, though most looked faded.

 Things changed on the third floor.
 In one of the rooms she’d overlooked before, she spotted a half looted apartment.
-A washer and dryer stood in the middle of the room, next to a partially rolled carpet.
-The washing machine had 1983 printed on the side.
+A washer and dryer with 1983 printed on the side stood in the middle of the room, next to a partially rolled carpet.
 Half the carpet was still attached to the floor, as if someone had stopped pulling it up halfway through the job.